Rambalac/JoinerSplitter/Readme.md

 Installation
 ------------
 * Install from msi.
-* Install FFMpeg into the same folder or add to Path.
+* Install ffmpeg.exe and ffprobe.exe into JoinerSplitter folder or add to Path.